Oneplan Pet Insurance Review

 | Annual limit | Unlimited | R130k | R70k |

-It depends.
-Oneplan wins on direct vet payment and unlimited limits.
-Dotsure wins on no age limit, exotic pet cover, and more flexible add-ons.
-See our full comparison table.
+Better than Dotsure?
+Oneplan wins on direct payment and unlimited limits.
+Dotsure wins on no age limit, exotic pets, flexible add-ons.